testfairy/docs/docs/03_Android/02_Hiding_views_from_video.md

 ### Sample video

 Below is a sample screen taken from a demo video.
-On the left, this is how the app looks like normally.
-On the right is a screenshot taken with the "Card Number" EditText hidden by testfairy-secure-viewid.
+On the left, you can see what the app normally looks like.
+On the right, there is a screenshot taken with the "Card Number" EditText hidden by testfairy-secure-viewid.

 <div>
 <img style="float:left" src="../../img/android/hidden_views/android-with-fields.png" width="400px">